whytekieran/Neo4J-Project/README.md

 ## **_The Project Database_**
 In the introduction of this documentation I described the project that i will be doing which involves creating a graph database.
-Now that ive explained a little about the technologies that will be using i will now explain the database that ive created for my project.
+Now that ive explained a little about the technologies that i will be using i will now explain the database that ive created for my project.

 **The Database Nodes**